cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 ### .cvmfsdirtab
 Instead of creating the `.cvmfscatalog` files manually, you can also add a file named `.cvmfsdirtab` to the root of your repository.
 In this file you can specify a list of relative directory paths (they all start from the root of your repository) that should get a nested catalog.
 You can also use wildcards to specify patterns and automatically include future contents, and use exclamation marks to exclude paths from a nested catalog.

-For instance, assume you have a typical HPC software module environment in your repository with the following structure:
+As an example, assume you have a typical HPC software module tree in your repository with the following structure:
 ```
 /
 ├─ /software